nghttp2/nghttp2/doc/nghttpx.1.rst

 .. option:: --backend-http1-connections-per-host=<N>

-    Set   maximum  number   of  backend   concurrent  HTTP/1 connections per host.
+    Set   maximum  number   of  backend   concurrent  HTTP/1 connections per origin host.
 This option is meaningful when :option:`-s` option  is used.
-To limit  the number of connections per frontend        for       default        mode,       use
+The origin  host is determined by  authority  portion  of requset  URI  (or  :authority header  field  for  HTTP/2).
+To limit  the  number  of connections   per  frontend   for   default  mode,   use :option:`--backend-http1-connections-per-frontend`\.
-    :option:`--backend-http1-connections-per-frontend`\.

     Default: ``8``